mrbirddev/fontsensei/README.md

 ## Features
 - Tags for non-Latin languages, eg CJK(Chinese, Japanese, Korean).
 - Readable tags on the left.
-- Easy on the eye coloring for day & night.
+- Easy on the eye coloring for both day & night.

 ## Structure
 - src/@fontsensei contains the core code of this repo.